emo-nikoloff/Technical-University/C/README.md

 # C
-My personal projects from the second semester in Technical University
+My projects from the first year, second semester in Technical University